Surgical Gastroenterology

 Doctors practicing in this field are called gastroenterologists.They have usually completed about six years of medical education, a year-long internship, three years of general surgery residency, and three years residency in the surgical gastroenterology department.

 Surgical Gastroenterologists perform a number of surgical procedures along with colonoscopy, esophagogastroduodenoscopy (EGD) and liver biopsy.
 Innovations and technological advances changed the way of treating many gastrointestinal diseases in the last decade.
 Grossly, Surgical gastroenterology was subdivided into Upper GI , Colorectal and Hepato-pancreatico-biliary (HPB) surgery branches as subspecialties.
 Abdominal wall diseases like hernias evolved into a separate speciality in the recent past.
-Surgeries in these specialities can be done either by traditional open methods or by minimal access surgery techniques like laparoscopy/thoracoscopy.

 Conditions Treated